dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 #### Recv

-Workflows can call [ctxt.recv](..) receive messages sent to their identity, optionally for a particular topic.
+Workflows can call `ctxt.recv()` to receive messages sent to their identity, optionally for a particular topic.
-Each call to `recv` waits for and consumes the next message to arrive in the queue for the specified topic, returning `null` if the wait times out.
+Each call to `recv()` waits for and consumes the next message to arrive in the queue for the specified topic, returning `null` if the wait times out.
+If the topic is not specified, this method only receives messages sent without a topic.

 ```typescript
 ctxt.recv<T>(topic?: string, timeoutSeconds?: number): Promise<T | null>